HEALTH INSURANCE

 Higher-income earners who do not have private hospital cover may need to pay the Medicare Levy Surcharge.
 This is an additional tax designed to encourage people to take out private insurance and reduce pressure on the public health system.

 In Australia, health insurance premiums are not determined by your health status or risk.
-Under community rating, everyone pays the same premium for the same policy, regardless of age, gender, or health conditions.
+Under community rating, everyone pays the same premium for the same policy, regardless of age (including seniors), gender, or health conditions.
 This is different to other kinds of cover (like car insurance) where insurers can take account of factors like the policyholders age and past claims.

 Switching health insurers is a very simple process, so don’t be afraid to regularly review what you’re paying and change if you can find better value elsewhere.
 Comparing health insurance once at least once a year is a good way to ensure you’re not overpaying.